Fire Adapted Bailey - Got 5 Volunteer Program

 The Result

 Fire Adapted Bailey can now grow the Got 5 program year-round - not just at one annual event.
 New volunteers are put to work the moment they sign up.
 Residents who need help are connected without any staff involvement.
-And the entire exchange happens with the discretion a rural mountain community expects.
+And the entire exchange happens with the discretion that ensures privacy and safety are the top priority.

 "Want a system like this for your business?"